-To provide for the functions of the Department responsible for Planning, Monitoring and Evaluation; to establish an institutional framework for a new predictable planning paradigm and discipline within and across all spheres of government; to support effective monitoring and evaluation of government programmes aimed at improved service delivery and positive impact on society, to provide for the continued existence of the National Planning Commission; and promote better coordination, collaboration and alignment of Planning, Monitoring and Evaluation between and across the national, provincial and local spheres of government, and including public entities; and to provide for matters connected therewith.
+To establish an institutional framework for a new coherent predictable planning paradigm and discipline within and across all spheres of government and the broader social partners; to support effective monitoring and evaluation of government programmes aimed at improved service delivery and positive impact on society.

+To promote better coordination, collaboration and alignment of Planning, Monitoring and Evaluation, within the framework of the long-term planning vision of the National Development Plan, between and across the national, provincial and local spheres of government, and including the social partners, as defined in relevant statutes; and to provide for matters connected therewith.